Masked-Idiot/Pyasm/README.md

 # Pyasm
-My version of assembly written in python and batch
+My version of assembly written in python